vcmi/vcmi/README.md

 ## Game

-1. Download the binaries package from the [Releases](https://github.com/gear-dapps/vcmi/releases) section according to your OS.
+1. Download the binaries package from the [Releases](https://github.com/gear-foundation/dapps-vcmi/releases) section according to your OS.
 2. Unpack the archive and run:

 ```bash
 VCMICLIENT_PATH=./vcmiclient ./gear-connector
 ```

-## VCMI Installation guides
+## VCMI Installation guides (optional)

 To use VCMI you need to own original data files.